365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 12th Coaching Tip: Catch Those Northern Lights.

 I felt honored that they wanted to share their excitement with me; they felt pure joy.
 Only God can create those views, only God.
-The next evening, I was able to go outside and see the Northern Lights thru a photo, but I couldn’t witness them with the naked eye.
+The next evening, I was able to go outside and see the Northern Lights thru my iPhone leveraging a photo, but I couldn’t witness them with the naked eye.
 Being in Indiana, this is not a normal thing to see the Northern Lights.
 If you can intentional, catch them.

 November 13th Coaching Tip: Prepping for Appropriate Sleep.